lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 .. figure:: /_static/portal_tut01_step01_02.png
 	:name: portal_tut01_step01_02
-	:alt: Click on the DP0.2 Catalog tab to take you to a portal catalog search.
+	:alt: Click on the DP0.2 Catalog tab to take you to a portal catalog search by selecting the portal icon.

 **Location of tab for catalog search.**